Permalink to Keeping the Village Directory Accuratenews

 We have rebuilt our core directory to link all these platforms together.
 By maintaining a single, central record for every business, we can automatically identify where a shop might be missing a digital presence and help the owners fix it.

-When someone searches for a business or reports a broken streetlight, “Main Street, Coolock” isn’t accurate enough.
+When someone searches for a business or reports a broken streetlight, “Main Street, Coolock Village” is clearer than a broad area label.

 3. Live Civic Data at Your Fingertips